samjonester/talks/trust_driven_development.md

 Do you trust that libraries work, databases store things, http integrations won't change, and that you're interacting with everything correctly?
 Testing these things is much more complicated.

-Code at the boundaries of our application code have much different benefits and costs.
+Code at the boundaries of our application code has very different benefits and costs.
 How do we decide if they are valuable enough to spend time testing?

 Use Trust Driven Development to analyze the value of testing these complicated integrations.